Contact us with your story ideas!

 Forgotten Enchantress is the story of Green Gables, in the voice of the Queen Anne-style Victorian house, built in Melbourne, Florida, by William T. and Nora Wells, in the late 19th century.
 Set amid a period backdrop with a yearning hope for future generations, the film is narrated by the current and former president of the nonprofit organization created exclusively to save this treasured piece of Americana, as well as an 82-year-old storytelling businessman who states why he believes the house must be saved and restored.
 Forgotten Enchantress documents the contributions of the innovative family who built the house and their legacy.

-For every $10 or more donation on the Go Fund Me campaign, you will receive a link to watch the full documentary!
+For every donation on the Go Fund Me campaign, you will receive a link to watch the full documentary!
 Win-win opportunity!

 Can't attend a screening?
 No Problem!
-With a $10 or more donation you and your family can enjoy the documentary!
+With every donation you and your family can enjoy the documentary!
 100% of the proceeds go to Green Gables!

 Yes!
 Let us know if you have an event coming up and would like to feature the film!
 You supply the screen and projector, we supply the film and donation jar!
 Contact Green Gables Today!